puppetlabs/puppet-docs/source/pe/2.0/accounts_class.markdown

 **Note:** In Puppet Enterprise 1.2, this class was called `accounts`; it was renamed in PE 2 to avoid namespace conflicts.
 If you are upgrading and wish to continue using the older name, the upgrader can install a wrapper module to enable it.
 See [the chapter on upgrading](./install_upgrading.html) for more details.

+**Note:** In Puppet Enterprise 2.0.0, this class is assigned to the console's default group with no parameters, which will prevent it from being redeclared with any configuration.
+To use the class, you must:

+* Unassign it from the default group in the console
+* Create a wrapper module that declares this class with the necessary parameters
+* Re-assign the wrapper class to whichever nodes need it

 Usage Example
 -----